frontendpatterns/frontendpatterns.dev/src/content/patterns/accessible-animation.md

 ---
 # Accessible Animation

-Combine motion preferences with safe easing curves and timing to create animations that work for all users.

 ## Problem

 Animations trigger nausea, dizziness, or vestibular issues for users with motion sensitivity.
 Rapid movements, parallax scrolling, or auto-playing animations can cause physical discomfort or make interfaces completely unusable for people with vestibular disorders.